 These dishes are examples of the Italian knack for getting by in a pinch, l’arte d’arrangiarsi as immortalized in the eponymous classic movie.
 In the kitchen this means making something tasty out of whatever you find in the cupboard.
 Back in 1947, it was a way of coping with post-war deprivations, so when Eduardo invented his now famous pasta, he was just doing what milllions of other Italians, especially in the south, would be doing on the daily.

-In these more prosperous times, these dishes born out of necessity remain as popular as ever.
-They’re a boon for vegans and vegetarians, of coure, but they continue to delight us all.
+In these more prosperous times, dishes like spaghetti alle vongole fujute, though born out of necessity, remain as popular as ever.
+They’re a boon for vegans and vegetarians, of course, but they continue to delight us all.

 Ingredients